freeman-lab/gl-normal-material/README.md

 ## usage

-Use with `gl-scene-material` to generate a compiled shader, given a `gl` context
+Use with [`gl-scene-material`](https://github.com/freeman-lab/gl-scene-material) to generate a compiled shader

 ```javascript
 var normal = require('gl-scene-normal-material')